I’m answering your questions about photography websites, business, marketing, SEO and more.

 But if you do want to venture forth, here are all the steps you need to go through: How to change your site’s domain name (URL) without losing SEO rankings (7 steps + FAQ)

 Recommended reading: Should you try to rank for “photography” or “photographer” terms?

 “What are the best sizes for images these days with larger and higher resolution screens?”

 Full question: “I’m working on a redesign of my website and am curious to know what you think are the best sizes for images these days with larger and higher resolution screens.
 I’m thinking about running a full screen slideshow on my home page.”

-To start with, check out this full article I wrote on this topic: How to resize, export & compress images for optimal website performance
+To start with, check out this full article I wrote on this topic: How to optimize images for website performance: image sizes, compression, tools & testing

 For full-screen slideshows, you maybe need to cater to people with 27″ monitors these days (which have a 2560px-wide resolution), so make sure your images have around that size.
 (Vertical images can be smaller, with a height of max 1600px or so).